tlaplus-community/tree-sitter-tlaplus/README.md

 ```

 ## Contributions
 Pull requests are welcome.
-If you modify `grammar.js`, make sure you run `tree-sitter generate` before committing & pushing.
+If you modify `grammar.js`, make sure you run `npx tree-sitter generate` before committing & pushing.
 Generated files are (unfortunately) currently present in the repo but will hopefully be removed in [the future](https://github.com/tree-sitter/tree-sitter/discussions/1243).
 Their correspondence is enforced during CI.